skhcjh231/blog-post/content/docs/spring24/12_/_index.md

 ## Conclusion
 This study examines how data size, network architecture, and training methods affect CLIP's performance.
 Their experiments highlight the critical roles of data quantity and quality.
 They also demonstrate that data augmentation can improve CLIP's performance with minimal additional computational cost.
 Furthermore, they investigate various network architectures and training strategies, finding that some outperform others depending on the computational budget, emphasizing the need for careful selection.
-From my perspective, the balance between computational efficiency and model accuracy is crucial, and exploring adaptive methods could yield significant benefits.
+From our perspective, the balance between computational efficiency and model accuracy is crucial, and exploring adaptive methods could yield significant benefits.
 Future research could focus on integrating transfer learning with CLIP to enhance domain-specific performance and investigating AutoML techniques for optimal architecture and strategy selection.